lynxestudio/UsefulShellScripts/README.md

 </p>
 <p align="justify">
 Linux offers many different shells, however, Bash has become the default standard on Linux.
 Bash understands a whole of standard Linux commands or can run any command stored in an executable file.
-In addition, It can also execute shell scripts (text files that contain Linux commands).
+In addition, it can also execute shell scripts (text files that contain Linux commands).
 </p>
 <p align="justify">
 You build a small and simple utility and we use it as one link in a string of others to form a command.
 The shell acts as the interface between you and the Linux System, allowing you to enter commands for the operating system to execute.